 5. The despair trigger: The quadruple whammy.
 When the first four triggers are set off consistently, dysfunctional patterns of conflict such as the endless argument take root and begin to corrupt your relationship dynamic.
 Essentially, everything goes to shit.
 You can’t put your finger on the moment your partner gave up on you and stopped trying, because there often isn’t a single moment but an accumulation of moments that erode hope.
 While the reaction to stagnation is intense frustration and fighting fiercely for change, the reaction to the sinking feeling that things are never going to change is despair and quitting.
 So you trigger despair in your partner when you prove, through inaction, that things are not going to get better any time soon, if ever.
 When despair sets in, your partner begins replacing the together time you need for intimacy with solo activities, and the next stage is often emotional or even sexual infidelity.
 The calculus is this: There’s nothing but misery for me here, so I might as well make myself happy.
 No, you’re never responsible for your partner’s emotional withdrawal or cheating (remember, triggering is not causing), but despair leaves the need for happiness and fulfillment unmet, and unmet needs are relationship kryptonite.

-Being aware of these five triggers and taking your finger off of them can save your relationship from a trip to the ER and stop it from bleeding out.
-You’ll also feel more in control and see the positive results immediately.
+Being aware of these five triggers and taking your finger off of them can help your relationship thrive again almost immediately.
+You’ll also feel more in control and see the positive results.
 And when you stop triggering, you can enjoy the feeling of enjoying your partner again.

 If you liked this article, you might also like: